Hizejake/Hizejake/README.md

-- 👋 Hi, I’m @Hizejake
+- 👋 Hi, I’m @Hizejake.
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in Software Development ML and AI development.
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me arpanmukherjee965@gmail.com